 Focus on the Family - Wholesome family entertainment.
 Christian ministry devoted to the preservation of the family.
 Tons for kids to do.

 Garden of the Gods Park - 1300 acres of FREE city park with huge, red sandstone rocks.
 One of the trails is paved and accessible.
 There is also a shuttle to take you through the park.
+Click here for more information on the accessibility of the park.

 Ghost Town Museum - Amazing place with hundreds of old western town artifacts on display.
 Pan for real gold or shop at the museum store.
 Revisit the 1800s at this unique exhibit.